NeKoRoSYS/nekorosys.github.io/docs/about.md

 -     <a href="https://www.youtube.com/channel/UC10INBToHX-7wut2r0P-w_w" target="_blank">YouTube</a><br>
 -     <a href="https://tiktok.com/@necromarxph" target="_blank">TikTok</a>

-Feel free to contact me using the aforementioned links above for [business inquiries](about#business-inquiries)!

 <br>

 ## Business Inquiries

 Below are my portfolios to showcase my skills in case *you* are looking for someone to work with.
-(I am open for paid commissions!) ヽ(゜∇゜)ノ
+I am open for paid commissions, just contact me on my Discord!
+(GenecroMarX#5117) ヽ(゜∇゜)ノ

 ### My Portfolios